-Rohan is a good looking, hard-working, recently retired man, who likes to spend time with his family and being a good uncle.
+Rohan is a good-looking, hard-working, recently retired man, who likes to spend time with his family and being a good uncle.
 Now he has more time, he enjoys keeping fit and healthy and playing 10 pin bowling.
-Rohan also enjoys travelling the world and can’t wait until we can travel again.
-Rohan wants to be a Health Ambassador for Down syndrome Australia, so that he can help people with Down syndrome especially as they start to get older.
-He thinks that it is really important for Health Care Workers to make sure that people with Down syndrome are listened to and understand what is happening in their own health.
+Rohan also enjoys traveling the world and can’t wait until we can travel again.
+Rohan wants to be a Health Ambassador for Down Syndrome Australia, so that he can help people with Down syndrome especially as they start to get older.
+He thinks that it is really important for health care workers to make sure that people with Down syndrome are listened to and understand what is happening in their own health.

 If you are interested in having one of our Health Ambassadors speak at your workplace or education facility please contact our Health Program Manager Natalie Graham at email@example.com.